PradnyaTayade/AuditCourse_Javascript_Assignment/README.md

 The <select> element defines a drop-down list.The <option> elements defines an option that can be selected.

 By default, the first item in the drop-down list is selected.
+To define a pre-selected option, add the selected attribute to the option.

+  document.getElementById() - returns an Element object representing the element whose id property matches the specified string.

+  querySelector() - returns the first element that matches the specified selectors.

+alert() - This method is used to display virtual alert box.